Industry Research

 Price discoveryFloor price + auctionPreference-based + trait-level valuation

-Liquidity approachAMM pools (Sudoswap model)Graph-based trade discovery (no pooling)
+Liquidity approachAMM pools (Sudoswap model)Trade discovery with no pooling

 SettlementSingle-pair atomic swapsCoordinated atomic settlement